GuyFawkess/PetManager/README.md

 - Add your pets and input relevant details.
 - Register appointments and events for your pets.
 - View and manage events through the calendar.
-- Receive notifications for upcoming events.
+- Receive notifications every time you interact with the app (creating a pet or event for example).

-This project is licensed under the MIT License.

 ---